-A 2,202 ac (891 ha) Bat Conservation Area (BCA) has been established on Fort Drum for the benefit of Indiana bats (Figure 3.1).
+A 2,201 ac (891 ha) Bat Conservation Area (BCA) has been established on Fort Drum for the benefit of Indiana bats (Figure 3.1).
 This BCA will also benefit northern long-eared bats in many of the same way.

 The majority of the BCA occurs in undeveloped portions of the Cantonment Area (2,051 ac (830 ha)) and follows Pleasant Creek northward into Training Areas 4A and 3A (151 ac (61 ha)).
 These areas were selected for the BCA in order to provide protection for the majority of known Indiana bat roosting and foraging areas based on mist-netting and radio-tracking efforts (ESI 2008a, 2008b) and past acoustical surveys.
-The BCA contains 90% (110 out of 122) of all roosts identified on Fort Drum in the past 11 years (2007-2017).
+No new information has been collected recently to indicate any spatial or temporal changes of bat use within the BCA.
+The BCA contains 90% (110 out of 122) of all roosts identified on Fort Drum in the past 13 years (2007-2020).
 Four of the roosts not found in the BCA are located within 25 m of the boundary of the BCA, four are located in Training Area 3B, and four of the roosts are located off Fort Drum, within approximately 1,000 m of the BCA.

 Historically, the BCA has been an important area for Indiana bats on Fort Drum and in the adjacent Town of LeRay.
 Indiana bats that have been captured off-post (Fort Drum-I-81 connector project - USFWS 2008, Eagle Ridge housing project - ESI 2006) were noted to roost on Fort Drum for multiple days.
 In addition, Indiana bats captured and roosting on Fort Drum regularly went off-post into the Town of LeRay to forage (ESI 2008b, USFS 2011).
 While no Indiana bats have been captured since 2014, acoustic detections are still indicating Indiana bat use in the area.
+Although acoustic detections still indicate use, the number of detections continue to decline, presumably due to the continued impacts of WNS.